This blog may contain affiliate links. Read our disclosure policy for more info.

 At the lake, there are some picnic tables and a beach area.
 There are bathrooms with hot showers as well as some little shops and restaurants.

 If you walk along the road next to the lake (to the right if you’re facing the lake) you’ll find some really unique antique shops.
 Across the road from the antique shops, there is a store the sells the biggest ice cream cones in Canada.
 For only $3.50 you’ll get a scoop of ice cream almost as big as your head!

 I only visited Manitou on a day trip from Saskatoon, but to be honest, I would’ve spent a night or two if I had known beforehand how nice it is!
-There are a few hotels in town that are walking distance to the lake including the Manitou Executive Suites.
+There are a few hotels in town that are within walking distance to the lake including the Manitou Executive Suites.

 The Manitou Springs Resort & Mineral Spa actually takes water from the lake for their indoor pool.
 The water is heated so you can float in it any time of year (the lake is very cold even in the summer.)